Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

-Nevertheless, the generalization of the results is limited by the data provided by the dataset as the models are trained for a specific group of 21 subjects who participated in its creation.
-Further research is needed to establish the generalization of our findings, making use of a larger number of subjects during the training phase.
+Nevertheless, the generalization of the results is limited by the data provided by the dataset as the models are trained for a specific group of 21 subjects who participated in its creation{Despite the promising results obtained, this research presents certain limitations.
+First, the results depend on the amount and quality of the data used.
+In particular, the models were trained with a specific group of 21 subjects, which could be insufficient to reach a substantial model generalization.
+Secondly, this research is limited to exploring the performance of ML algorithms.
+It is convenient to have access to a larger dataset to explore more complex models, such as those based on DL, able to detect more sophisticated patterns and, thus, achieve better performance.}.
+Further{Based on these limitations, further} research is needed to establish the generalization of our{the} findings, using a larger number of subjects during the training \addtxt{and testing} phase\addtxt{s}.